d2s/Documentation/_posts/2018-04-10-Changelog.md

 If you are installing on macOS Catalina and utilize a local version of rsync, execute the `rsync` utility in a terminal window before using RsyncOSX.
 There is a process of granting access for the `rsync` utility before using it by RsyncOSX.
 MacOS Catalina will also ask permission for accessing your home catalog first time you start RsyncOSX.

-If you also utilize the menu-app (RsyncOSXsched), be aware of you might have to force close RsyncOSX the first time you start the menu-app.
+If you also utilize the menu-app (RsyncOSXsched), be aware of you might have to force quit RsyncOSX the first time you start the menu-app.
 This is because the macOS Catalina ask for permissions when starting the menu-app for the first time and RsyncOSX is not closed automatically when starting the menu-app.
+This might happen only once first time start on the macOS Catalina.

 ## Version 5.9.4